Ford's 'self-inflicted' recalls, warranty costs put automaker at competitive disadvantage

-Recalls generally affect a whole production run of vehicles that may have safety problems and involve automakers alerting federal regulators when they're caught.
-Meanwhile, warranty costs pile up from individual car owners as they discover problems.
+Recalls generally affect a whole production run of hundreds or thousands of vehicles that may have safety problems and involve automakers alerting federal regulators when they're caught.
+Meanwhile, warranty costs are filed by individual car owners as they discover problems.

 These billions in costs are viewed by financial analysts as unforced errors.